-- Overuse/poor vocal technique (both singing & speaking!)
-For example, overuse by talking too much (teaching, call centre, frontline staff), too loudly (over music at ‘da’ club), yelling at events, overdoing it in rehearsals, practices or on stage if you are struggling with the sound or monitoring plus singing with poor vocal technique.
+- Overuse or poor vocal technique (both singing and speaking!).
+For example, talking for long periods (teaching, call centre, frontline staff), speaking loudly (over music at ‘da’ club), yelling at events, overdoing it in rehearsals, practices or on stage if you are struggling with the sound or monitoring plus singing with poor vocal technique.

 - If you have ongoing issues with hoarseness or voice loss, you may have callous-like growths called nodules on your folds that are making it hard for your voice to create sound consistently and efficiently.
-If this is happening, you should see your Doctor & get additional help from an Ear, Nose and Throat specialist or Laryngologist.
+If this is happening, you should see your Doctor and get a referral additional to an Ear, Nose and Throat specialist or Laryngologist for a check up.

 Here are my tips on how to get your voice back:

-Disclaimer: I am not a doctor so please always consult with a physician if you are unsure about any remedy, natural or otherwise, before treating yourself!
+Disclaimer: I am not a doctor so please always consult with your medical professional if you are unsure about any remedy, natural or otherwise, before treating yourself!

-If you have a voice issue it pays to see an Ear, Nose & Throat doctor or Laryngologist that specialises in singing voices, for a consultation and regular check-ups.
+If you have a voice issue it pays to see an Ear, Nose and Throat doctor or Laryngologist that specialises in singing voices, for a consultation and regular check-ups.